ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 - [ ] Verify Varnish is serving HIT's if applicable.
 - [ ] Configure and test the load balancer if applicable.
 - [ ] Verify that cron runs from pages requests are disabled.
-Is asset bundling configured properly?

 ## Hosting
+- [ ] Determine who will provide the SSL certificate.
-- [ ] Setup HTTPS and determine who will provide the SSL cert.
+- [ ] Setup HTTPS and test the SSL certificate.
-Do we have https setup and SSL certificate reminders in place?
+- [ ] Setup SSL certificate reminders.
+- [ ] Verify that the web server instance size is large enough.
+- [ ] Verify that HTTP/2 is enabled.
+- [ ] Configure redirects from `www` to the base URL (or vice-versa).
+- [ ] Verify that redirects are working correctly.
+- [ ] Verify that asset compression is enabled.

 ## Infrastructure
 - [ ] Setup database backups.
+- [ ] Create Jenkins production cache clear job
-- [ ] Verify that Drupal's `settings.php` and `services.yml` files have the correct read-only permissions.
+- [ ] Verify that Drupal's `settings.php` and `services.yml` files have the
+      correct read-only permissions.
 - [ ] Confirm syslog visibility and connectivity with external tools.
 - [ ] Verify that errors are configured to be suppressed.
 - [ ] Setup Jenkins jobs for QA (and check that PROD jenkins jobs all running)
 - [ ] Verify that Ansible playbooks follow the latest best practices.
 - [ ] Verify file uploads work.
 - [ ] Verify image styles work.
+- [ ] Run load tests to validate infrastructure.

 ## Development
+- [ ] Verify that the mapping in `sites.php` supports the production domain.
+- [ ] Verify automatic deployments are working.
 - [ ] Verify that PHP error messages are suppressed.
 - [ ] Disable database logging.
 - [ ] Enable syslog.